jeremytammik/geolocation_waldrain/README.md

 Python geolocation calculation for the Waldrain plot of land.

-To begin with, I had six imprecise unconfirmed latitude and longtitude coordinates for six corner points for a plot of land.
+To begin with, I had six unconfirmed latitude and longtitude coordinates for the six corner points for a plot of land.

 I also had pretty precise edge length and area measurements in metres: